Njugen/Simple-Header-Plugin-for-VSCode/README.md

 ## Tests

 Preliminary manual tests indicates the plugin works as expected on Windows 10.
-The plugin has not been tested in Linux nor Mac yet, so avoid using it on those systems for now...
+The plugin has __not been tested in neither Linux nor Mac__ yet, so avoid using it on those systems for now...

 Automated tests are located in __/test/__ along with necessary mocks.
 Currently there are only a very basic tests for certain features.
 More relevant tests will be added later to ensure high confidence in the plugin truly working as intended.